Kosovo

 Public Health System – The public health system is not mandatory, meaning employers or employees are not required to make medical contributions.
 However, a law requiring mandatory health insurance was introduced in 2014 but has not been implemented.

-Private Health System – Private companies and high-income individuals prefer this coverage.
-Three foreign health carriers operate in Kosovo: Austrian companies (Uniqa and VIG) and Slovenian (Sava), offering specialized and flexible services.
+Private Health System – Private companies and high-income individuals typically prefer this type of coverage.
+Three foreign health carriers operate in Kosovo:

 Pension – Kosovo’s pension system consists of three pillars: